Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 The aim of financial regulators like SEC and FCA is to prevent individuals and households from losing all their money poured into crowdfunded campaigns.

-SEC enables individuals to invest between $2K to 5% of their annual income or net worth on the condition that they earn less than $100K per year.
+SEC enables individuals to invest between $2K to 5% of their annual income or net worth because they earn less than $100K per year.
 Otherwise, they can invest up to 10% of their annual income or net worth.

 As everyday backers are not professional investors like hedge funds, banks, or insurance companies, they may have little to no expertise in the investment process.
 To mitigate the risks related to investment deals, set the investment limits according to the laws and rules of the country with your target market.

-Also, make sure that you have a knowledgeable area, blog or forum for investors to ask questions about everything regarding the fundraising process.
+Also, make sure that you have a knowledgeable area, blog or forum for investors to ask questions about the fundraising process.